 Astute physicians and healers have been aware of the existence of environmental toxins for over a thousand years.
 The list of substances, both naturally occurring and manmade, which may cause harm to the human organism, is continually growing.
 Curiously, while heart disease, cancers and rare exotic illnesses frequently grab headlines, illness due to environmental sources, though incredibly common, often receive little or no media coverage.
 Typically, little education is offered to allopathic physicians in their medical training on this subject.
 Hence, there is poor understanding of, and by many even contempt for, the concept that our environment is capable of slowly poisoning its inhabitants.

-However, according to a United States (U.S.) Environmental Protection Agency (EPA) spokesman, indoor air pollution causes over half of all disease globally.
-That's more than all the cancers and all the heart disease combined.
+As documented throughout this paper and in countless research papers and government reports, indoor air pollution causes significant damage to health globally.
+Based on the statistics available, it is clear that the number of illnesses caused by indoor air is greater than all the cancers and heart disease combined.
 It is time we started to pay more attention to the indoor air we breathe.